 With all the recreation and excitement Colorado offers, it’s always rewarding to visit natural hot springs.
 Both resorts and free primitive pools can be found.
 They are hidden across the Rockies in many mountain towns.
 Most are open to the public, although some are private and for guests only.

-Natural Hot Springs in Colorado
+List of Public Hot Springs in CO

-Private Hot Springs in Colorado
+List of Private Hot Springs in CO

 Featured Hot Springs

 One of the country’s fastest growing metropolitan areas, the Denver Metro boasts more than 3 million…

 Many travelers have fondly recounted their tales of visiting local hot springs, but surprisingly few people who haven’t seen these natural wonders know what they are.
 Hot springs are many unique things to many different people.